Incoming Master's Students

 Welcome to Penn Engineering!

-Fall 2022 August 25 in-person NSO schedule here for all graduate students in Engineering.
+- Fall 2023 NSO schedule for all graduate students in Engineering.

-Individual programs will hold their own information session/orientation as well and will send details directly to their students.
+- Individual programs will hold their own information session/orientation in addition to the main session and will send details directly to their students.

 1. Respond to your offer of admission: Complete your “Decision Form” in your online account portal to officially accept your offer and pay the non-refundable enrollment deposit.
 Submit any outstanding required official documents to Graduate Admissions.